alfredkondoro/swahili-nlu-intent-evals/data/datacard.md

 4. **No code-switching** — Swahili-English code-switching, common in urban East Africa, is not covered in this version.
 5. **Single-turn utterances** — the dataset does not cover multi-turn dialogue.
 6. **Dialect coverage** — the dataset reflects Tanzanian Standard Swahili.
 Kenyan Swahili and Congolese Swahili variants are not covered.
-7. **IAA scope** — inter-annotator agreement (κ = 0.87) was measured on a 10% random sample covering all three annotation layers jointly.
-Per-layer breakdown is a priority for the next release.
+7. **IAA scope** — inter-annotator agreement was measured for tone labels only (κ = 0.87, 10% subset).
+Intent and slot-level IAA remain priorities for the next release.

 ---